 The Blue Lagoon is an innovative and pioneering company that was established in 1992 by Grímur Sæmundsson, MD and Managing Director of the company, and Edvard Júlíusson, an innovator and entrepreneur in Grindavík.
 The company has focused on research and development over its 20-year history.

 The result of this work is a multi-layered operation based on the geothermal resources in Svartsengi.
 The Blue Lagoon is a unique example of the multiple and sustainable use of geothermal energy and is also a good example of the manner in which natural resources can be used for value creation.

 The Blue Lagoon itself is the aspect of the operation that is best known.

 The Blue Lagoon is now on National Geographic’s list of the Wonders of the World and, at the same time, is one of the most popular destinations of foreign tourists who visit Iceland.
-766,000 guests visited the lagoon last year.
+About one million guests visited the lagoon last year.
 The company focuses on providing all guests with an experience of exceptional quality.
 The company’s goods and services have been developed to this end.
 Spa treatments and massages in the lagoon are particularly popular.